-The research on agile software development has increased in the last few years.
-This research has helped to improve the agile development methods, but there has not been much attention paid to making the software more agile.
+Research on agile software development has increased in the last few years.
+This research has helped improve agile development methods, but little attention has been paid to making software more agile.

-Agile Architecture, as defined by key agile frameworks such as Scaled Agile Framework (SAFe) [1], is a set of values and principles that guide the ongoing development of the design and architecture of a system while adding new capabilities.
+Agile architecture, as defined by key agile frameworks such as Scaled Agile Framework (SAFe) [2], is a set of values and principles that guide the ongoing development of the design and architecture of a system while adding new capabilities.
 This definition describes more of a process than a guarantee that the system being built will be agile, meaning the ability to change.
 An agile architecture is an architecture that can change.
 It is a feature of a system that requires deliberate design.
 Therefore, agile architecture, and agile architecture should indicate the intentionality to create a dynamic system.

 Normalized Systems (NS) theory aims to increase software agility by designing software systems with agile architectures.
 Software evolvability, or how easily software can be modified, can be achieved by following a set of theorems that lead to a specific and evolvable software architecture.
 NS theory has been developed and improved over time.
-It is fully based on theoretical foundations and has been applied in several software projects.
-Previous research has documented the theoretical contributions of NS theory well, but there are few studies on real-life cases where NS theory has been used.
-This Jan Verelst paper reports on a development project that shows the viability of the NS theory method for creating evolvable software and emphasizes the advantages of a real-life NS development project.
-We show how NS can help with an information system migration use case, and how it can make the target system adaptable.
-The paper is organized as follows: Section II explains the basics of NS, and Section III summarises software migration strategies.
-Section IV presents the use case, and Section V discusses the benefits of NS in this scenario.
-We conclude the paper in Section VI.
+It is based on theoretical foundations and has been applied in several software projects.
+Previous research has documented the theoretical contributions of NS theory well [3] [4] [5] [6], but there are fewer studies on real-life cases where NS theory has been used [7].
+This paper reports on a development project that shows the viability of the NS theory method for creating evolvable software and emphasizes the advantages of a reallife NS development project.
+We show how NS can help with an information system migration use case and how it can make the target system adaptable.

+The paper is organized as follows: Section II explains the basics of NS, and Section III summarizes software migration strategies.
+Section IV presents the use case, and Section V will explain the migration approach.
+Section VI looks at the migration mechanism via carefully designed gateways called Transformers.
+We conclude with Section VII discussing the benefits of NS in this scenario and conclude the paper in Section VIII.